-- 1. Oversee and manage the Imperial Office of Joust and War: - Serve as team leader to the members of the Office (ministers and deputies, both Imperial and subdivision levels) - Supervise Imperial Deputies in their duties - Work with the Minister of Combat to maintain (and update) combat-related manuals and guides as needed - Cause to be published any new policies or procedures for the Office - Coordinate the training of ministers and deputies (to include the scheduling and facilitating of training opportunities) - Ensuring that a Minister of Joust and War shall be present at all Imperial Events. - Act as (or assign) the Marshal of the Field in running Imperial events - 2.
-Serve as the primary arbiter in matters of conflict over matters of archery or missile weaponry of the Adrian Empire. - 3.
-On a monthly basis: - Report to the Imperial Crown regarding the Office - Conference with the Imperial Minister of Combat, and Imperial Marshal with regard to the Office and its functions - 4.
-Develop combat tournament formats and war scenarios: - For Imperial events - As suggestions for use in chartered subdivisions - Assist the Minister of Archery with war scenarios involving missile weapons - 5.
-Recommended qualifications: - Authorized marshal (required) - Knight Bannerette (or higher), or Knight Bachelor who has held the position of Royal Minister of Joust or Crown Marshal
+- a.
+Oversee and manage the Imperial Office of Joust and War: - i.
+Serve as team leader to the members of the Office (ministers and deputies, both Imperial and Chapter levels) - ii.
+Supervise Imperial Deputies in their duties - iii.
+Work with the Minister of Combat to maintain (and update) combat-related manuals and guides as needed - iv.
+Cause to be published any new policies or procedures for the Office - v.
+Coordinate the training of ministers and deputies (to include the scheduling and facilitating of training opportunities) - vi.
+Ensuring that a Minister of Joust and War shall be present at all Imperial Events. - vii.
+Act as (or assign) the Marshal of the Field in running Imperial events - b.
+Serve as the primary arbiter in matters of conflict over matters of archery or missile weaponry of the Adrian Empire. - c.
+When required by the Imperial Crown: - i.
+Report to the Imperial Crown regarding the Office - ii.
+Conference with the Imperial Minister of Combat, and Imperial Marshal with regard to the Office and its functions - d.
+Develop combat tournament formats and war scenarios: - i.
+For Imperial events - ii.
+As suggestions for use in Chapters - iii.
+Assist the Minister of Archery with war scenarios involving missile weapons - e.
+Recommended qualifications: - i.
+Authorized marshal (required) - ii.
+Knight Bannerette (or higher), or Knight Bachelor who has held the position of Royal Minister of Joust or Crown Marshal

-B. MINISTER OF COMBAT (IMPERIAL)
+2. MINISTER OF COMBAT (IMPERIAL)

-The Imperial Minister of Combat is responsible for producing and modifying the combat-related manuals, as well as the application and interpretation of the content stated therein.
+The Imperial Minister of Combat is responsible for producing and modifying the combatrelated manuals, as well as the application and interpretation of the content stated therein.
 The Imperial Minister of Combat shall:

-1. Whenever there is not an Imperial Minister of Combat, these duties shall be assumed by the Imperial Minister of Joust and War.

-- 2. Maintain (and update) the Manuals and Guides as needed (working with the Imperial Minister of Combat and Imperial Marshal) - 3.
-Approve new armor ideas for use within the Adrian Empire - 4.
-Regulate combat so that safety is the first priority
+- a.
+Whenever there is not an Imperial Minister of Combat, these duties shall be assumed by the Imperial Minister of Joust and War. - b.
+Maintain (and update) the Manuals and Guides as needed (working with the Imperial Minister of Combat and Imperial Marshal) - c.
+Approve new armor ideas for use within the Adrian Empire - d.
+Regulate combat so that safety is the first priority Recommended qualifications: - e.
+Authorized marshal (required) - f.
+Knight Bannerette (or higher), or Knight Bachelor who has held the position of Royal Minister of Joust or Crown Marshal

-Recommended qualifications:

-- Authorized marshal (required) - Knight Bannerette (or higher), or Knight Bachelor who has held the position of Royal Minister of Joust or Crown Marshal

-C. MARSHAL (IMPERIAL)
+3. MARSHAL (IMPERIAL)